themadcreator/salty-serve/README.md

 #### Generate keys

-This will generate both client and server keys.
+On the client, generate both the client and server keys.
 Keep the client keys safe.

     salty-keygen

 #### Start salty-serve

 Copy `server-keys.json` to the server.
-Then, from the directory you want to serve, run:
+Then, to serve the current directory, run:

     salty-serve -p 1111 -k server-keys.json .